VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Test doubles add risk to your project.
 Their behavior can be different from real objects.
 Write tests for a test double to reduce that risk.
+You can replace the test double with a real object in tests later.